 When you see a frameless backpack for the first time, it seems impossibly flimsy and shockingly light.
 Most schoolkids' backpacks are heavier.
 Can something this insubstantial really carry enough gear comfortably for a weekend trip or longer?
 The secret is in the way you pack.
 Instead of a fitted frame, you simply use the items you take with you to create a frame or structure inside the pack.
 The easiest way to do this is with your sleeping mat.
 Simply roll the mat loosely to fill the pack and create a kind of burrito in which you'll stuff the rest of your gear.
 Alternatively, as I generally do, fold your deflated sleeping pad (I currently use a Therm-a-Rest X-Lite) to create a torso sized framesheet.
 You can leave a little air in it to add some rigidity if needed.

 A fairly recent new development is an air frame.
-Klymit's AirBeam and Gossamer Gear's similar versions are good examples.
+Klymit's AirBeam is a good example.
 They essentially perform the same function as a folded sleeping mat, but double up as pillows, sit mats, or pad extenders.
-This is kind of neat, and making use of multi-use items is, as we shall see, one of the principles of ultralight.
+This is kind of neat, and making use of multi-use items is, as we shall see, one of the core principles of ultralight.

 Once you have your improvised frame in place, it's simply a matter of packing everything else in to create a nice, tight bundle that carries comfortably.
 We'll be looking a little more closely at that in the "Pack Knowledge" chapter.